emdb-empiar/sfftk-rw/docs/_build/html/_sources/converting.rst.txt

 ============

-Converting files to use the EMDB-SFF data model is one of the core functions of ``sfftk``.
+Converting files to use the EMDB-SFF data model is one of the core functions of ``sfftk-rw``.
 This guide describes in detail how to accomplish conversions.

 Synopsis
 --------